NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 - Job name
 - Initiating user
 - Current status - usually either pending (`PD`) or running (`R`)
-- Wallclock running time - given in the format: `days-hours:minutes:seconds`
+- Wallclock running time - given in the format `days-hours:minutes:seconds`
 - Number of nodes being used
 - Exact list of nodes reserved - ranges are given in square brackets